NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 - [3] 1 Byte: Error code
 - [4] Variable: First 28 byte of original message

 This error message is reserved for use by the protocol.
-For application errors use the command message.
+For application errors use the data message.
 All errors are logged at the hop.

 ### Disconnected/Reconnect (5)